The Oxford County Local Emergency Planning Committee met on November 29, 2022 at Paris Fire

 b.
 Chemical Spill Report

 c.
-Training and Events Scheduled for December/January/February
+Training and Events Scheduled for December 2022/January/February 2023

 III.
 Old Business

 d.
 Hazardous Materials Training Update

 IV.
 New Business

 n.
 Location and Timing of Next Meeting